CristopherVA/CristopherVA/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 A passionate software developer with experience in JavaScript.
+👨‍💻 A passionate software developer.
 I've worked on a variety of projects and developed a wide range of skills and knowledge in web and mobile development.

 🔍 I consider myself a creative problem solver and am passionate about finding efficient and elegant solutions for complex problems.
 As a developer, my focus is on creating software that is easy to use, scalable, and secure.
 I take pride in my ability to work well in teams and collaborate with others to deliver projects on time and within budget.